NoahTidwell/readme-gen-python/README.md

-# Noah's Readme Generator
+# Python README Generator

+ ## Decription:
- ## This is a generator for readme markdowns written in Python.
+This is a README generator written in Python.
+Answer the prompts and a README will be automatically generated.

- ## Clone github repository and run the program.
-Answer prompts accordingly.
+ ## Installation:
+Clone the github repo and execute program to begin prompts.

+ ## Usage:
- ## Use this project to automate your readme markdowns
+Use this project to automate your READMEs

- ## Github Pull Request or reach out to a contributor
+ ## Contributions:
+github pull request or email